PlanToCodeDesktop workspace for Codex CLI

 System prompts you can read

-Default prompts are stored in the repo and server database so you can inspect them and override per project in the app.
+Default system prompts and skill templates are stored in the repo and server database so you can inspect and override them per project.

 Prompt types docs ->Source available (BSL 1.1)